High School Student

 - Visit with Firefighters, Paramedics, and Emergency Responders to gain insight into what life as a Firefighter is really like.
 Ask questions, take a tour, see a fire engine up close, and learn how the Fire Department family functions on a daily basis.

-Young men and women between the ages of 14 and 20 are invited to become Fire Explorers with the Los Angeles Fire Department.
+Young men and women between the ages of 14 and 20 are invited to become Fire Cadets with the Los Angeles Fire Department.

-Fire Explorers wear a uniform and are provided with helmets, turnouts, and other safety clothing.
+Fire Cadets wear a uniform and are provided with helmets, turnouts, and other safety clothing.
 They are welcome members of the fire stations where they volunteer.

-Becoming a Fire Explorer is an excellent way to develop the qualities and experience that will be helpful in nearly any field or endeavor.
+Becoming a Fire Cadet is an excellent way to develop the qualities and experience that will be helpful in nearly any field or endeavor.

 Getting ready to become a Firefighter should start years before you ever submit your first job application, ideally while you're still in high school.
 This will give you time to prepare yourself to be a good candidate for the job, as well as to decide if firefighting is right for you.